Adventitious or adventitial bursitis refers to inflammation associated with adventitious bursae.

 - foot and ankle region: typical site and usually adjacent to bony prominences

-- medial aspect of the first metatarsal head
+- medial eminence of the first metatarsal head

 - towards the plantar aspect of the metatarsal heads